sxflynn/electionsim/README.md

 # Upper Arlington School Board Election Simulator
 Upper Arlington city elections for City Council and School Board typically have a list of candidates competing for multiple open seats.
 In a state or federal elections operating where voters only vote for one candidate to fill a single open seat, predicting elections take the form of polling and examining fundamentals.
-Predicting local elections where voters can select two candidates out of many competing for multiple open seats is more challenging.
+Predicting local elections where voters can select multiple candidates with multiple winners is more challenging.

 ## How to install (beginners using Mac or Windows)
 1. Install `python3` from the official Python [website](https://www.python.org/downloads/).